 There are three main places to stay in Milos; Adamas, the main port town, Plaka, a quaint, traditional village or Pollonia, a sleepy fishing village.
 I would recommend staying in the north part of the island, close to many of the islands best beaches and restaurants and shops.
 I chose the village of Triovassalos, a two-minute drive from Plaka.
 This village had everything I needed; a supermarket, bakery, restaurants and motorcycle rental while being quiet and extremely local.

-I stayed at Anastasia’s Rooms (click here to book), a beautiful family-run homestay.
+I stayed at Anastasia’s Windmill (click here to book), a beautiful family-run homestay.
 They rent spacious ‘studio’ rooms equipped with a kitchenette allowing you to make meals and snacks as you wish.
-Anastasia and her husband made me feel so welcome, and the property was just dreamy with bougainvillaea covered walls, stone floors and a gorgeous, spacious patio, giving me enough space to work out every morning.
+Anastasia and her husband made me feel so welcome, and the property was just dreamy with bougainvillaea covered walls, sea views, stone floors and a gorgeous, spacious patio, giving me enough space to work out every morning.
+The highlight is the converted windmill studio overlooking the sea- it’s divine.

-Salt – this lavish property owns sea houses, suites and rooms all around Milos including Tsigrado and Sarakiniko beaches.
+Salt Suites– this lavish property owns sea houses, suites and rooms all around Milos including Tsigrado and Sarakiniko beaches.
 Book early- this one sells out fast!

 Heading to Paros as well as Milos?
 Check out my Complete Guide for Things to Do in Paros, Greece.